Anticept/httyd-place/README.md

 # httyd-place

 I made this because I wanted multiple people to be able to update the template image.
-Do not change the dimensions in the image or the template script will break, just update it in place.

 ## HOW TO USE THE TEMPLATE AND SCRIPT ON /r/place
 Our friends at r/osuplace have made an overlay script!
 Use this to make sure you're placing pixels in the right spot.